DUNE-DAQ/lbrulibs/docs/README.md

 # lbrulibs - Near Detecor Low Bandwidth Readout Unit software and utilities
 Appfwk DAQModules, utilities, and scripts for DUNE-ND Upstream DAQ Low Bandwidth Readout Unit.

+Current version tested with nightly: 23rd Nov 2021.

 ## Building

-For dependencies, only what is included in the DUNEdaq working environment is required.
+For dependencies, only what is included in the DUNEdaq working environment is required to run the readout.
+For fake pacman card emulation (data generator and automated integration test) python libraries needed are: bitarray, bidict, zmq.
+These can be installed via pip or taken from the pypi-repo.

 ## ND-LAr: Examples with PACMAN data snapshots
 In one terminal, launch a fake pacman emulation by navigating to the test folder and running: